Disability & Specific Learning Differences / Difficulties (SpLDs)

 • Should I tell my course that I have dyslexia or neurodiverse condition?

 You are encouraged to make your tutors aware of your needs.
-If you feel uncomfortable this, or wish the information to remain confidential, please talk to the Dyslexia & SpLD Adviser.
+If you feel uncomfortable doing this, or wish the information to remain confidential, please talk to the Dyslexia & SpLD Adviser.

 For those on courses with written examinations, it is important that you contact the Dyslexia & SpLD Adviser to discuss what adjustments may be possible.